 In summary

-Treatment strategies for ADHD and related sleep problems, such insomnia, must be customized due to their complexity.
+Treatment strategies for ADHD and related sleep problems, such as insomnia, must be customized due to their complexity.
 Each person will experience symptoms, consequences, and suitable coping techniques differently.
 Just as a medicine such as Adderall has to be customized to meet the specific requirements of each patient, so too should sleep issues in persons with ADHD be managed accordingly.

 Does caffeine help ADHD?

 As a stimulant, caffeine may have effects similar to those of prescription ADHD drugs like Adderall and Ritalin.
-Caffeine has been shown by some to aid improve attention and concentration, which may help with ADHD symptoms.
+Caffeine has been shown by some to aid in improving attention and concentration, which may help with ADHD symptoms.
 But reactions differ from person to person, and caffeine may also lead to anxiety, elevated heart rate, and disturbed sleep.
 Therefore, it is not advised to use it as the main therapy for ADHD.
 A healthcare professional should always be consulted before beginning a new treatment plan.

 Do people with ADHD need less sleep?

 No, sleep deprivation is not a natural necessity for those with ADHD.
-But they typically have sleep disruptions, such as trouble going asleep, restless sleep, and frequent nighttime awakenings, which creates misunderstandings about how much sleep they really require.
+But they typically have sleep disruptions, such as trouble going to sleep, restless sleep, and frequent nighttime awakenings, which creates misunderstandings about how much sleep they really require.
 In fact, everyone—including those with ADHD—needs enough good sleep to maintain general health, cognitive function, and emotional control.

 What is ADHD task paralysis?